 Not only is it true that death and taxes are the only certainties in life, but one’s death can come with significant tax liabilities.
-The key to minimizing these so-called “death taxes” is to put tax efficient estate plans into place while you are alive.
+The key to minimizing these so-called “death taxes” is to put tax-efficient estate plans into place while you are alive.

-income tax returns.
-Under the law, you may make these gifts tax-free to as many people as you wish each year, provided the amount of the gift is below the federal exemption.
-Therefore, you may gift $16,000 to each of your five grandchildren in 2022 and avoid gift tax.
-You may also make an unlimited number of annual tax-free gifts of any amount to a U.S. citizen spouse or to a nonprofit charity, for which you may also qualify for a charitable tax deduction.
+You may reduce the size of your taxable estate by making annual gifts below the federal gift-tax exclusion, which, for 2023, is $17,000 for individuals or $34,000 for married taxpayers filing joint income tax returns.
+Under the law, you may make these gifts tax-free to as many people as you wish each year, provided the amount of the gifts is below the federal exemption.
+Therefore, you may gift $17,000 to each of your five grandchildren gift-tax-free in 2023.
+You may also make an unlimited number of annual tax-free gifts of any amount to a U.S. citizen spouse or a nonprofit charity, for which you may also qualify for a charitable tax deduction.
 Similarly, there is no limit to the amount of tuition or medical expenses you can pay each year gift-tax-free directly to a school or healthcare provider on behalf of another person.

 Another option to reduce your exposure to federal estate tax is to transfer assets out of your taxable estate and into a grantor trust you create for your named beneficiaries.
 Under the law, you, as the grantor, are treated as the owner of the trust asset for income tax purposes, meaning that you are responsible for reporting and paying tax on the income generated by the trust.
 This is a good thing when you consider that you pay the trust’s income tax liabilities with non-trust assets, which, in turn, further reduces the size of your taxable estate.
 In addition, the law treats transactions between you and the trust as disregarded for income tax purposes, meaning that you can sell assets to the trust and allow them to appreciate outside your taxable estate free of capital gain taxes.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-those of Raymond James.
-The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
-The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
-Please note, changes in tax laws may occur at any time and could have a substantial impact upon each person’s situation.
-While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of RJFS, we are not qualified to render advice on tax or legal matters.
-You should discuss tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
+You should discuss any tax or legal matters with the appropriate professional.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.